xanathon/node-red-contrib-vector-robot/README.md

 # node-red-contrib-vector-robot

-# Important!
-Does not work at the moment.
-Do not download.
-I'm working on it!

 ## A Node-Red Contribution for the Anki Vector Robot

 This is a fork of the original [Node-RED](https://nodered.org) contribution by dastultz (Node-RED is node.js-based a graphical user interface to create workflows, follow the link for details).
 I forked it to try to get it to run on a more recent version of Node-RED and to remove some errors from the original code.
 But anyway: Thanks to dastultz for creating this and sparing me a lot of work on the basics.